SOlaCoder005/coca-women-wellness/README.md

 ### 8.2 Content

-Although some of the resources credited below are already listed in the ‘5.
-Technologies Used’ section and [References document](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/docs/data-docs/refs.md); the credits listed here are relative to specific content that has been incorporated into the Coca Women website:
+Although some of the resources credited below are already listed in the [5.
+Technologies Used](#5-Technologies-Used) section of the README and [References document](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/docs/data-docs/refs.md); the credits listed here are relative to specific content that has been incorporated into the Coca Women website:

 -	[Bootstrap](https://getbootstrap.com/): Provided useful components that assisted my site’s functionality.
 Specifically;